coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Colorado inmate records are official records of individuals that have been incarcerated in the state as a direct consequence of violating one or more of the state’s criminal laws.
-Colorado inmate records are maintained at state and local levels by the Colorado Department of Corrections and the county sheriff’s offices, respectively.
+Colorado inmate records are official records of individuals incarcerated in the state as a direct consequence of violating one or more of the state’s criminal laws.
+Colorado inmate records are maintained at the state and local levels by the Colorado Department of Corrections and the county sheriff’s offices, respectively.
 These records typically contain the following information:

 • The inmate’s full name;